-- (8) Alternatively, mooring arrangements have been found acceptable showing the use of stand rollers and/or double bollards to redirect the lines from the winch drums to the double chocks (mooring).
+(8) Alternatively, mooring arrangements have been found acceptable, showing the use of stand rollers and/or double bollards to redirect the lines from the winch drums to the double chocks (mooring).
 Double bollards are only acceptable for use in line redirection from-to with angles greater than 90 degrees.
 Angles less than 90 degrees will cause undue wear and tear on the mooring rope.
-Please note that water level changes inside the locks occur at fast rates, during up/down lockage operations while moored to a lock wall. - (9) Neopanamax vessels with maximum beams greater than 37.1m will be required to tie up to either of the chamber walls with a total of eight (8) mooring lines, four (4) forward and four (4) aft, distributed as two (2) headlines forward, two (2) forward spring lines, two (2) stern lines, and two (2) aft spring lines.
-Winches with several drums may only be used for mooring either head/stern lines or forward/aft spring lines.
+Please note that water level changes inside the locks occur at fast rates, during up/down lockage operations while moored to a lock wall.

+(9) Neopanamax vessels with maximum beams greater than 37.1m will be required to tie up to either of the chamber walls with a total of eight (8) mooring lines, four (4) forward and four (4) aft, distributed as two (2) headlines forward, two (2) forward spring lines, two (2) stern lines, and two (2) aft spring lines.
+Each two (2) headlines forward chocks, two (2) forward spring lines chocks, two (2) stern lines chocks, and two (2) aft spring lines chocks shall be accompanied by one pair of heavy bitts meeting the minimum SWL of 64 tons (628 kN).
+The winches with several drums may only be used for mooring either head/stern lines or forward/aft spring lines.
 These winches will not be used for both, [head/stern lines and forward/aft spring lines,] simultaneously.

-Vessels not in compliance with the requirements established in this Notice to Shipping shall be evaluated in order to determine under what conditions, if any, they may be allowed to transit or dock.
+Vessels not in compliance with the requirements established in this Notice to Shipping shall be evaluated to determine under what conditions, if any, they may be allowed to transit or dock.
 Vessels that require additional resources due to non-compliance or other deficiencies will be assessed the corresponding charges.